josiah199/josiah199.github.io/README.md

 Josh was responsible for the content for "Our Beliefs" and "Sunday School."

-### Greg and Melissa Watson
+### Greg & Melissa Watson

-Greg and Melissa Watson were responsible for the content for the "Home page."
+Greg and Melissa Watson were responsible for the content for the "Home" page.

 ### Cassie Seten Watson

 Cassie Seten Watson contributed her photography skills and experience.

-### Jay Watson
+### James Watson

 Jay Watson is my teacher and mentor.
 He has been an invaluable resource for my coding questions and overall guidance for this project.